openforcefield/qca-dataset-submission/submissions/2022-07-27-OpenFF-iodine-optimization-set/README.md

 ### Description

-Optimization set created from Gen1, Gen2, and other opt datasets that contain molecules with iodine.
-Earlier datasets with iodine containing molecules and openff-default QC specification of B3LYP-D3BJ/DZVP have a discrepancy in the auxiliary basis set of Iodine, discovered by Bill Swope and Trevor Gokey.
+Optimization set created from Gen1, Gen2, and other opt datasets that contain molecules with Iodine.
+Earlier datasets with Iodine containing molecules and openff-default QC specification of B3LYP-D3BJ/DZVP have a discrepancy in the auxiliary basis set of Iodine, discovered by Bill Swope and Trevor Gokey.
 This was corrected since psi4-1.4rc3.

-Molecules with iodine from the following sets are added and the coordinates are translated by 2 bohrs so that the records won't get populated by old data on QCA:
+Molecules with Iodine from the following sets are added and the coordinates are translated by 2 bohrs so that the records won't get populated by old data on QCA:
 ["OpenFF Discrepancy Benchmark 1",
 "OpenFF Gen 2 Opt Set 2 Coverage",
 "OpenFF Gen 2 Opt Set 4 eMolecules Discrepancy",